gu-fan/galaxy.vim/README.md

                                                __/ |
                                               |___/

-Galaxy, is a color generator.
+Galaxy, is a vim colorscheme generator.

 ##Use:##
-put galaxy.vim in your colors folder (.vim/colors)
+Put galaxy.vim in your colors folder (.vim/colors)

-then put this line in your .vimrc:
+Then put this line in your .vimrc:

     colorscheme galaxy

-the first scheme in galaxy will be autoloaded by default.
+The first scheme in galaxy will be autoloaded by default.

 Also you can choose your own theme.

     <leader>glx  open galaxy window to choose a theme.

+##Features##

+    * easily generate colorscheme with 5 colors
+    * terminal support
+    * insert-mode statusline highlight

 ##Examples:##

 ##Install:##
-    Install ColorV.vim first. of which is depending on.
+    Install ColorV.vim first. of which galaxy.vim is depending on.

    * Using Vundle: